CitizenScienceCenter/csz-pybossa-database/README.md

 ## Configuration

 ### .env
+Before deploying this setup, you need to create docker secrets for POSTGRES_PW, PYBOSSA_PW and PGADMIN_PW.
+This can either be done by
+1. creating the secrets manually via docker on the host and linking them as external secrets in [_compose.yaml_](compose.yaml) (recommended for production)
-Before deploying this setup, you need to create and configure the following text files in the [_secrets_](config/secrets) folder.
+2. create and configure the following text files in the [_secrets_](config/secrets) folder and docker compose creates the secrets (default & sufficient dev / test)
 - pgadmin_pw.txt: password for pgadmin user (username / email is defined in [_.env_](config/.env))
 - postgres_pw.txt: password for default postgres user
 - pybossa_pw.txt: relevant for initialization script – password for created user pybossa